JrCrespi/Image-Classification-exec/README.md

 # Image-Classification-exec
-Executable code for image classification
+Source code used to create an executable for image classification